 Even though it’s easy, the managers need to buy and sell in the market.
 And this is why we might experience imbalances.

-We test the following Russell 2000 rebalancing trading strategy:
+We backtest the Russell 2000 rebalancing trading strategy

-In order to test the Russell 2000 rebalancing trading strategy we test the following idea to check the outperformance of the Russell 2000 at the end of June:
+In order to test the Russell 2000 rebalancing trading strategy we backtest the idea below to check the outperformance of the Russell 2000 at the end of June.

 We compare the result to the cash index of the S&P 500 (^gspc).
 The test period starts in 1988.